crown3/crown/README.md

 # crown

-> A chrome url manager, the main features include tab switch and bookmark search
+> Crown: A chrome extension to quickly switch your bookmarks and tabs

 ## Build Setup